| The Golden Girls | |

 Shortly afterward, he met with producers Paul Junger Witt andTony Thomas, who were pitching a show about a female lawyer.
 Though Littlefield nixed their idea, he asked if they would be interested in delivering apilot script forMiami Nice, instead.
 Their regular writer declined, so Witt asked his wife,Susan Harris,[24] who had been semiretired since the conclusion of their ABC seriesSoap.[26]
 She found the concept interesting, as "it was a demographic that had never been addressed," and she soon began work on it.[24]
 Though her vision of a sitcom about women in their 60s differed from NBC's request for a comedy about women around 40 years old,[27] Littlefield was impressed when he received her pilot script and subsequently approved production of it.[24]The Cosby Show directorJay Sandrich, who had previously worked with Harris, Witt, and Thomas onSoap, agreed to direct the pilot episode.[28]

-The pilot included a gay houseboy, Coco (Charles Levin), who lived with the girls.
+The pilot included a gay house attendant, Coco (Charles Levin), who lived with the girls.
 Levin had been suggested by then-NBC presidentBrandon Tartikoff based on Levin's groundbreaking portrayal of a recurring gay character, Eddie Gregg, on NBC's Emmy-winning dramaHill Street Blues.
 After the pilot, the character of Coco was eliminated from the series.[29][30]

 The Walt Disney Company, NBC Studios and the creators were named in a federal copyright infringement suit filed by Nancy Bretzfield claiming the show was based on a script rejected by NBC in 1980.[31]
 The suit was later settled.[citation needed]